Diagram Layouts

 The value of Diagram.layout defaults to an instance of Layout.
 This kind of layout is unlike all of the other layout subclasses, in that it only sets the position of nodes that do not already have a position -- i.e. where the X or Y of the GraphObject.actualBounds is NaN.
 It leaves unmodified all nodes that do have a defined position, and it ignores all links.

+The default layout is used in apps where the user is expected to position each Node, perhaps with the aid of grid-snapping or with a tool.
 Many of the examples you have seen so far do not set Diagram.layout and thus use the default layout.
 Some of the examples data bind the Part.location or GraphObject.position to a data property.
 Those examples are basically using manual layout, but with the node positions coming from the node data rather than from arrangement by the user.

 Automatic Layouts

 In the introduction pages and samples you will see many examples that make use of automatic layout by setting the Diagram.layout property.
-Search the sources of the samples for many more examples.

 Layout Usage